-June Opie was twenty-one when she contracted polio on her way to England from New Zealand in 1947.
+June Opie was twenty-three when she contracted polio on her way to England from New Zealand in 1947.
 She spent two years in a London hospital, where she initially had no friends or family.
 Against terrible odds, June recovered from full-body paralysis and learned to walk again, albeit on crutches and with both legs in callipers.
 Her autobiography, Over My Dead Body, was published in 1957.
 It became an international best-seller in just ten days.

 Opie wrote Over My Dead Body after her return to New Zealand as a thank you to the St Mary’s Hospital staff and her friends in London.
 She chose a publisher at random by picking a book off her bookshelf.
 The publisher she happened to choose was Pan Books, famous for publishing cheap paperbacks with bright covers.
 Pan paperbacks usually had racy or sordid themes: sex, violence, aliens, horror, and murder mysteries.
 It seems strange that a fairly conservative young New Zealand woman’s story of surviving polio in the 1950s could fit into the Pan paperback collection.
 To Opie’s surprise, not only was the book published, it was a huge success.

 The paperback cover depicted a beautiful young woman’s head sticking out of a monstrous contraption.
 The illustration is futuristic, mysterious, and alluring.
 Later editions showed her with peroxide blonde hair, movie-star makeup and a beautiful nurse behind her.
 The title Over My Dead Body had suitably macabre appeal for Pan paperback readers.
 Once the book was accepted, Opie had little contact with the publishers.
 They sent her royalty cheques and informed her when a new addition of the book was being printed.